 What you must pay when you get these services Services that are covered for you Outpatient mental health care Cost sharing for covered services applies toward the annual out-of-pocket Covered services include: maximum.
 Mental health services provided by a state-licensed In-Network psychiatrist or doctor, clinical psychologist, clinical social worker, clinical nurse specialist, nurse practitioner, physician \$30 copayment for each Medicareassistant, or other Medicare-qualified mental health care covered outpatient mental health professional as allowed under applicable state laws. individual or group therapy visit.
-Outpatient rehabilitation services Cost sharing for covered services applies toward the annual out-of-pocket Covered services include: physical therapy, occupational maximum. therapy and speech language therapy.
+Prior review of the program may be required before the provider furnishes services.
+Cost sharing for covered services Outpatient rehabilitation services applies toward the annual out-of-pocket Covered services include: physical therapy, occupational maximum. therapy and speech language therapy.
 In-Network Outpatient rehabilitation services are provided in various outpatient settings, such as hospital outpatient departments, \$30 copayment for each Medicareindependent therapist offices and Comprehensive Outpatient covered occupational therapy, physical Rehabilitation Facilities (CORFs). therapy, speech and language therapy visit.
-Outpatient substance abuse services Cost sharing for covered services applies toward the annual out-of-pocket Outpatient mental health care - Medicare covers mental health maximum. services on an outpatient basis by either a doctor, clinical psychologist, clinical social worker, clinical nurse specialist or You pay 100% for third party requests physician assistant in an office setting, clinic or hospital or required (i.e. employment, foster outpatient department. grandparent or court ordered) physicals, exams and related services.
-Medicare covers substance abuse treatment in an outpatient treatment center if the center has agreed to participate in the In-Network Medicare program.
-Services may require that your provider get prior authorization (approval in advance).
-Please have your provider contact the plan for more details. \$30 copayment for each Medicarecovered individual or group therapy substance abuse visit.
+Outpatient substance abuse services Cost sharing for covered services applies toward the annual out-of-pocket Outpatient mental health care - Medicare covers mental health maximum. services on an outpatient basis by either a doctor, clinical psychologist, clinical social worker, clinical nurse specialist or You pay 100% for third party requests physician assistant in an office setting, clinic or hospital outpatient department.

+Medicare covers substance abuse treatment in an outpatient treatment center if the center has agreed to participate in the Medicare program.